nszp/newm-n-200-sanbar/homework-5/readme.md

 Our project is a collection of CRUD examples in different problem domains: amusement park tickets, animal shelter adoptions, flower shop inventory, an online bookstore, and a restaurant menu.
+Each page has a list of items that can be added to and removed from the user's cart.
 The set list of topics was given to us in the assignment.

 ### Live Link